shammelburg/CoreIdentity/README.md

 This ASP.NET Core 3.1 Web API uses Identity Tables and JWT to authenticate and authorize users as well as user, role and userRole management.

-This has been tested with Google Postman.

-To view all endpoints, run the project!

 This project has everything you need to get started with ASP.NET Core Web API.

 - ASP.NET Core Web API